 The SEC has adopted rules that regulate broker-dealer practices in connection with transactions in penny stocks.
 Penny stocks are generally equity securities with a price of less than \$5.00 (other than securities registered on certain national securities exchanges or authorized for quotation on certain automated quotation systems, provided that current price and volume information with respect to transactions in such securities is provided by the exchange or system).
 The OTCQB does not meet such requirements and if the price of our common stock is less than \$5.00, our common stock will be deemed penny stocks.
 The penny stock rules require a broker-dealer, prior to a transaction in a penny stock not otherwise exempt from those rules, to deliver a standardized risk disclosure document containing specified information.
-In addition, the penny stock rules require that prior to effecting any transaction in a penny stock or otherwise exempt from those rules, a broker-dealer must make a special written determination that the penny stock is a suitable investment for the purchaser and receive (i) the purchaser's written acknowledgment of the receipt of a risk disclosure statement; (ii) a written agreement to transactions involving penny stocks; and (iii) a signed and dated copy of a written suitability statement.
-These disclosure requirements may have the effect of reducing the trading activity in the secondary market for our common stock, and therefore stock holders may have difficulty selling their shares.
+In addition, the penny stock rules require that prior to effecting any transaction in a penny stock not otherwise exempt from those rules, a broker-dealer must make a special written determination that the penny stock is a suitable investment for the purchaser and receive (i) the purchaser's written acknowledgment of the receipt of a risk disclosure requirements may have the effect of reducing the trading activity in the secondary market for our common stock, and therefore stock holders may have difficulty selling their shares.

-The price of our common stock may be volatile and fluctuate substantially, which could result in substantial losses for purchasers of our common stock in this offering.
+The price of our common stock may be volatile and fluctuate substantially, which could result in substantial losses for purchasers of our common stock.

-Our stock price is likely to be volatile.
+Our stock price may be volatile.
 The stock market in general and the market for smaller specialty pharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
-As a result of this volatility, you may not be able to sell your common stock at or above the initial public offering price.
+As a result of this volatility, you may not be able to sell your common stock at or above the price you paid for such shares.
 The market price for our common stock may be influenced by many factors, including:

-- the success of competitive products or technologies; - · results of clinical trials of the EGP-437 Combination Product or any other product candidate that we may develop; - · results of clinical trials of product candidates of our competitors; - · regulatory or legal developments in the U.S. and other countries; - · developments or disputes concerning patent applications, issued patents or other proprietary rights; - · the recruitment or departure of key scientific or management personnel; - · the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to discover, develop, acquire or in-license additional products, product candidates or technologies for the treatment of ophthalmic diseases, the costs of commercializing any such products and the costs of development of any such product candidates or technologies; - · actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - · changes in the structure of healthcare payment systems; - · market conditions in the pharmaceutical and biotechnology sectors; - · general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- the success of competitive products or technologies; - results of clinical trials of the EGP-437 Combination Product or any other product candidate that we may develop; - results of clinical trials of product candidates of our competitors; - regulatory or legal developments in the U.S. and other countries; - · developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key scientific or management personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to discover, develop, acquire or in-license additional products, product candidates or technologies for the treatment of ophthalmic diseases, the costs of commercializing any such products and the costs of development of any such product candidates or technologies; - · actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.